sirmartins34/senior-engineer-home-exercise/readme.md

   - selected "Import settings from .teamcity/settings.kts and enable synchronization with the VCS repository"
   - left default values (indicating "main" branch) and clicked "Proceed"

+At the "People API Build", I had to accept my VCS username